Due to COVID, production residencies and premiere were postponed to 2022/23

-Paper Pianos is an evening-length theatrical work composed by Armenian-American Mary Kouyoumdjian and performed by contemporary ensemble Alarm Will Sound exploring the dislocation, longing and optimism of refugees.
+Paper Pianos is an evening-length theatrical work co-directed by Armenian-American composer Mary Kouyoumdjian, and South African-American director Nigel Maister.
+Performed by contemporary ensemble Alarm Will Sound, the work explores the dislocation, longing, and optimism of refugees.
 Combining the spoken narratives of four refugees and resettlement workers with the intricate hand-drawn animations of Syrian visual artist Kevork Mourad, Paper Pianos vividly depicts the dramatic emotional landscape of displacement and resettlement experienced by refugees throughout the world.

 During a time when the media is saturated with sensationalist news images surrounding the refugee crisis, this piece instead highlights four human voices: the Afghan pianist Milad Yousufi, Getachew Bashir (Ethiopia), Hani Ali (Somalia), and Akil Aljaysh (Iraq); creating a space for the audience to experience empathy.
 Milad Yousufi fled to New York from Kabul, where he lived under the Taliban’s threat for pursuing music.
 His story of painting piano keys on paper to teach himself to play in silence, thus avoiding life-threatening censure from the authorities, gives the piece its name.
 Getachew Bashir, a high-ranking judge in Ethiopia, left his country when the judiciary and his independence threatened to become co-opted by the regime.
 Hani Ali was a child of the refugee experience, born on the run and coming of age as a young girl negotiating the terrors of being stateless in a displacement camp.
 Akil Aljaysh—from a prominent family—fled Iraq after being tortured, and worked his way through Syria and Lebanon to the US.